nhmood/watson-ruby/README.md

 If watson is run without this parameter, the parsing depth is unlimited and will search through all subdirectories found.

-### -r, --remote [GITHUB, BITBUCKET]
+### -r, --remote [GITHUB, BITBUCKET, GITLAB]
 This parameter is used to both list currently established remotes as well as setup new ones.
 If passed without any options, the currently established remotes will be listed.
-If passed with a github or bitbucket argument, watson will proceed to ask some questions to set up the corresponding remote.
+If passed with a github, bitbucket, gitlab argument, watson will proceed to ask some questions to set up the corresponding remote.

 ### -s, --show [ALL, CLEAN, DIRTY]